-In the last few months, the COVID-19 crisis has set a wake-up call for the organizations and administrations that a new set of digital capabilities is needed to underpin new plans, policies, and a model of addressing the challenge and opportunities.
-The COVID-19 has exposed a set of enterprise intelligence deficiencies and opportunities at the executive level that a new generation of chief data officers must address.
+In the last few months, the COVID-19 crisis has set a wake-up call for organizations and administrations that a new set of digital capabilities is needed to underpin new plans, policies, and a model of addressing the challenge and opportunities.
+COVID-19 has exposed a set of enterprise intelligence deficiencies and opportunities at the executive level that a new generation of chief data officers must address.

-A study conducted by IDC surveying 157 Chief Experience Officers (CXOs) from the US, 87 percent of respondents believe that enterprise intelligence is a key priority for the next five years.
+In a study conducted by IDC surveying 157 Chief Experience Officers (CXOs) from the US, 87 percent of respondents believe that enterprise intelligence is a key priority for the next five years.
 These CXOs are basically asking for the need to move from using data to analyze performance to using insights to affect performance in these turbulent times.

 Gone are the days of building a data warehouse or a data lake because ‘we need to invest in Big Data’.
 Today’s market environment dictates a use case and an ROI-driven approach to business analytics, including investment and deployment in an analytic data management platform.
 A use case for business analytics exists anytime any decision by anyone is being made within an organization.